Easy and Delicious Recipes

 Yellowtail Sashimi – When it comes to eating raw fish, you’re probably familiar with the more common sushi choices: tuna, salmon, and shrimp.
 But did you know that the freshest, most delicious raw fish of all comes from Yellowtail?

-I’m really enjoying making seafood delicacies lately, and proud to say I’m getting some really good feedback that motivates me to make these recipes even better.
+I’ve really enjoyed making seafood delicacies lately, and I’m proud to say I’m getting some really good feedback that motivates me to make these recipes even better.

 Yellowtail Sashimi

-If you want to try Yellowtail Sashimi at home with a delicious Soy Citrus Yuzu Ponzu Sauce, we have a simple recipe for you.
+We have a simple recipe for you if you want to try Yellowtail Sashimi at home with a delicious Soy Citrus Yuzu Ponzu Sauce.

 The best thing about this dish is that it can be made within 5 minutes by using only a few ingredients.
 All you’ll need is a sharp knife and a clean cutting board.
 So, what are you waiting for?